Apbd-net/apbd.net/README.md

 ### Features

 - **File-specific scripts**: Run a script when a file is getting built.
-You can modify the file using that script, or just grab its contents.
+You can modify the file using that script, or just grab its contents. **This also works for entire folders.**
 - **Excluded Paths**: Allows a list of path to be exluded when building the tools.
 Works per tool.